qrtl/ssta-oca/account_commission/readme/USAGE.rst

    * Settlements: For selecting specific settlements to invoice.
 You can leave it blank as well for invoicing all the pending settlements.

+If you want to invoice a/some specific settlement/s:

 #.
-If you want to invoice a specific settlement, you can navigate to it in
+Navigate to *Invoicing > Commissions > Invoices Settlements*.
+#.
+Select it/them on the list.
+#.
+Click on *Action > Create Commission Invoices*.
-   *Invoicing > Vendors > Settlements*, and click on "Make invoice" button.
+#.
+You can as well enter in one settlement, and click on the "Make invoice"
+   button.